 Special Note Regarding Forward-Looking Information 2

 Background and overall performance 3

-Selected annual information 10

-Results of operations 10
+Results of operations 11

+Analysis of the results of operations for the three months ended March 31, 2018 (the "Quarter") 11

-Summary of quarterly results 11
+Summary of quarterly results 12

-Liquidity 11
+Liquidity 12

-Capital resources 11
+Capital resources 12

-Off balance sheet arrangements 11
+Off balance sheet arrangements 12

 Compensation of Key Management Personnel 12

-Outstanding share data 12
+Outstanding share data 13

 Proposed transactions 13

-Subsequent Event 13
+Subsequent events 14

-Financial instruments 13

-Changes in accounting policies 15
+Changes in accounting policies 14

-New accounting standards 15
+New accounting standards 14

+Risks and uncertainties 15

-April 18, 2018
+May 24, 2018

-This Management's Discussion and Analysis ("MD&A" or "Report") of the financial condition of Abacus Mining & Exploration Corporation (an exploration stage company) ("Abacus" or the "Company") and results of operations of the Company for the year ended December 31, 2017 has been prepared by management in accordance with the requirements under National Instrument 51-102 as at April 30, 2018 (the "Report Date").
-The Report should be read in conjunction with the consolidated financial statements including the notes thereto for the years ended December 31, 2017 and 2016 (the "Financial Statements").
-The Financial Statements are presented in accordance with International Financial Reporting Standards ("IFRS"), and Abacus' accounting policies are described in Note 3 of the Financial Statements.
-All dollar amounts in the Report are in Canadian dollars unless otherwise noted.
+The following Management's Discussion and Analysis ("MD&A" or "Report") of the financial condition of Abacus Mining & Exploration Corporation (an exploration stage company) ("Abacus" or the "Company") and results of operations of the Company, should be read in conjunction with the unaudited condensed consolidated financial statements including the notes thereto for the three months ended March 31, 2018 and 2017 and the audited consolidated financial statements including the notes thereto for the years ended December 31, 2017 and 2016 (collectively, the "Financial Statements").

+The Financial Statements are presented in accordance with International Financial Reporting Standards ("IFRS").
+Abacus' accounting policies are described in Note 3 of the Financial Statements.
+These Financial Statements, together with this MD&A dated May 24, 2018 (the "Report Date"), are intended to provide investors with a reasonable basis for assessing the financial performance of the Company as well as forward-looking statements relating to potential future performance.
+All dollar amounts are in Canadian dollars unless otherwise noted.